toothbrush/toothbrush.github.io/index.markdown

   <strong><a href="https://github.com/toothbrush/Spotiqueue">Spotiqueue</a></strong>
   &ndash; Do you use macOS?
 Do you have Spotify Premium (sorry, i don't make the rules)?
 Do you want a simpler player interface?
   Maybe try out Spotiqueue, it's a keyboard-interface Spotify client for macOS which.. i think me and one colleague use with some success?
   Oh you can script a couple of things in it using GNU Guile (keybindings, hooks, ...).
+One day it'll be the Emacs of Spotify!
 </p>

 <p>